DevLan-Cybersecurity/arvan/pages/jobs/masters.md

 #### If you want to apply as a Game Master:

 ## WHAT SHOULD YOU DO TO APPLY?
-1. Have a copy of [Minecraft Premium](https://www.minecraft.net)
 1. Enter in the [DevLan's Discord Server](https://discord.io/devlan)
-1. Link your minecraft account: `!link myMCusername`
-1. After unlocking the general channels go to any text channel and run the command: ` %apply `
+1. After unlocking the general channels go to the channel ` Work with Us `
-1. Follow the instructions received in a private message, complete de application form, send it and wait to be contacted."
+1. Follow the instructions, complete the application form, send it and wait to speak with a Staff Manager.